QAnders/serverless-offline-aws-ssm/README.md

 [Serverless] plugin to resolves SSM paramters (variables) from a local file to support Serverless offline development.

+### This is a "clone" of a 404 Repo for https://www.npmjs.com/package/serverless-offline-aws-ssm by @foo4u

 ## Usage

 ### Install the Plugin